The Audition That Changed Everything

 Deliver more than expected:

-- Send files early if you can.
+- Send files early when you can.

 - Include multiple takes or variations.

-- Be easy to work with.
-Clients remember professionals.
+- Be easy to work with — clients remember professionals.

 Stay in touch:

-- Send occasional check-ins (not spam).
+- Send occasional check-ins, not spam.

 - Share when you’ve upgraded your skills or gear.